-If you’re interested in getting organized and have been looking for inspiration on Instagram or Pinterest, you may have noticed that nearly every image of an organized space has two elements: containment and labels.
-While these aren’t essential in order to be organized, they are both helpful—specifically labelling.
-Label your life and take charge of your space.
+If you’re getting organized and have been looking for organizing inspiration on Instagram or Pinterest, you may have noticed that nearly every image of an organized space has two elements: containment and labels.
+While labels and containers aren’t always essential for organization, they can be helpful—specifically labelling.
+Labels for organizing has a lot of benefits and helps you take charge of your space.

 - Hold yourself accountable for putting that item back in its “home”

 - Know where to look for that item should you need it

 - Tell family members or visitors in your home where to find things/put things back

 Plus, they look nice, and who doesn’t want that?

 Labeling is generally the last step in the organizing process, and it’s not even always necessary—such with a junk drawer—but it can be oh-so-satisfying.
 It’s icing on the cake when you’re getting organized.